 You can see it all much better in the restored print, because the previous cut (widely “available” online) was based on a European print that had shaved little bits here and there from the dramatic sequences, to shorten the running time.
 No scenes were cut in their entirety, but the dramatic build-ups were often truncated.

-Th Unknown also features Joan Crawford (who sort of became a horror icon for Whatever Happened to Baby Jane? and Mommie Dearest) in an early role portraying Nanon.
+As if Browning and Chaney are not enough to entice horror fans, Th Unknown also features Joan Crawford (who sort of became a horror icon for Whatever Happened to Baby Jane? and Mommie Dearest) in an early role portraying Nanon.
 It is rather mind-blowing to see her as the innocent ingénue-type, but John George really adds a tremendous pathos as Alonzo’s little person accomplice, Cojo.

-is a film made by true legends.
+The Unknown is a film made by true legends.
 It looks great and plays out better than ever.
 The first screening also had the benefit of Makia Matsumura’s piano accompaniment, which nicely underscored the on-screen moods, without any of the old-timey cliches that scare people away from silent screenings.
 Highly recommended, especially in its newly restored version, The Unknown screens again next Sunday (1/29) at MoMA.